openAIP/openaip-openair-parser/README.md

     validateGeometry: true,
     // if true, uses "convexHull" to fix an invalid geometry - note that this may change the original airspace geometry!
     fixGeometry: false,
+    // If true, the GeoJSON output will contain the original OpenAIR airspace definition block for each airspace.
+Note that this will considerably increase JSON object size!
+    includeOpenair: false,
+    // By default, parser uses 'ft' (feet) as the default unit if not explicitly defined in AL/AH definitions.
+Allowed units are: 'ft' and 'm'.
+    defaultAltUnit: 'ft',
+    // Defines the target unit to convert to.
+Allowed units are: 'ft' and 'm'.
+    targetAltUnit: 'ft',
+    // round altitude values
+    roundAltValues: false,
 };

 const parser = new Parser(config);